baillon/eLabAPI/README.md

 - Help files can be found in "doc_eLabAPI".

-The License can be found in the "release" folder.
+The License can be found in the main folder.